Historical Markers in

 Today, St. Clair County retains a strong sense of its past while also embracing modernization and economic diversification.
 Its historical sites, such as the Fort Gratiot Lighthouse and the Thomas Edison Depot Museum, attract visitors interested in learning about the county's rich heritage.
 The region's natural beauty, with its lakes, rivers, and parks, offer recreational opportunities for locals and tourists alike.
 St. Clair County remains a vibrant and dynamic part of Michigan, with a bright future ahead.

-This timeline provides a concise overview of the key events in the history of St. Clair County, Michigan.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of St. Clair County, Michigan.

 • St. Clair County was established in 1820.